SecureFromScratch/Recipes-Workshop/walkthrough/Challanges.md

 So for this discussion, stick to the scenario where the attacker can host a page on the same domain.

-Before the fixing the vulnerability process to the next challange.
+Before fixing the vulnerability process to the next challange.

 ---